 - Credit card 2% VAT advance — also credited against monthly IVA liability on the F-07 return, alongside retencion and percepcion credits.

 The practical risk is straightforward: without careful tracking, companies either overpay by failing to claim legitimate credits, or underpay by misallocating credits between the monthly F-07 and the annual CIT return.
-Pago a Cuenta advance tax obligations and per-transaction withholdings feed into entirely separate credit pools, and mixing them creates reconciliation problems that compound over the fiscal year.
+Pago a Cuenta and transaction-level withholdings feed into separate credit pools; mixing them creates reconciliation problems that build over the fiscal year.

 Finance teams should maintain a monthly credit ledger that separately tracks IVA-related credits (retencion, percepcion, and credit card advances) flowing to the F-07, and Pago a Cuenta credits accumulating toward the annual CIT filing.